New Moon on

 New lunation 570 / 1523

-At 23:10 on this date the Moon completes the old and enters a new synodic month with lunation 570 of Meeus index or 1523 from Brown series.
+At 23:10 on this date the Moon completes the old and enters a new synodic month with lunation 570 of Meeus index or lunation 1523 from Brown series.

 Synodic month length 29.8 days

 The length of the lunation is 29 days, 19 hours and 6 minutes.
 This is the year's longest synodic month of 2046.
 It is 1 hour and 30 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 Lunation length longer than mean